redii/grepo-tools/README.md

 This tool has been created using [Bun](https://bun.sh/) and it's [native sqlite driver](https://bun.sh/docs/api/sqlite).

-- Version of Bun (tested on 1.1.8)
+- A version of Bun installed (tested on 1.1.8)
 - Grepolis account (it is recommended to not use this on your main account)
-- maybe an VPN or Proxy
+- Maybe an VPN or Proxy

 ### Installation